 Prior to her work advising the Obama White House, Joyal spent several years at the National Governors Association (NGA), including advising former Arkansas Governor Mike Huckabee during his NGA chairmanship.
 She managed the population health portfolio for NGA, managing and fundraising millions from key federal government agencies and health foundations, like the Robert Wood Johnson Foundation.

 Joyal started her career at the American Cancer Society in Washington, D.C. managing emerging science and trends, building its genetics portfolio and coordinating legislative policy priorities across states.
 During this time, she concurrently translated Institute of Medicine reports for state legislative audiences, taught basic biology at local community colleges and earned her Masters in Biotechnology from Johns Hopkins University.
 Joyal is a graduate of Virginia Tech (go Hokies!) with degrees in both Biochemistry and English, a minor in Chemistry, and concentrations in World War II literature and Black American literature.
-She’s married to her college sweetheart of 25 years, has four children (including one superhero), is dedicated to reformer practice and loves to cook diary-free, gluten-free meals for her family (which they are more than enthusiastic about!).
+She’s married to her college sweetheart of 25 years, has four children (including one superhero), is dedicated to reformer practice, jogs (not runs), and loves to cook dairy-free, gluten-free meals for her family (which they are more than enthusiastic about!).